Lalithasree-2599/Outamation-Advanced-AI-Powered-Document-Insights-and-Data-Extraction-Externship/README.md

-# Outamation Externship — Advanced AI-Powered Document Insights & Data Extraction
+Advanced AI-Powered Document Insights & Data Extraction

-This repository contains all project work completed during the **Outamation Advanced AI-Powered Document Insights and Data Extraction Externship**.
+This repository contains all project files of  **Advanced AI-Powered Document Insights and Data Extraction Externship**.
-The externship focuses on end-to-end automation of mortgage documents using **AI, NLP, LLMs, OCR, and Retrieval-Augmented Generation (RAG)**.
+This focuses on end-to-end automation of mortgage documents using **AI, NLP, LLMs, OCR, and Retrieval-Augmented Generation (RAG)**.

 ---